 “Plus-Size Bulgaria: Sofia” is is the first of a series of posts about my recent trip to Bulgaria.
 In a little less than 3 weeks, in September and October 2017, I have been around this country and discovered it through 6 different cities.
 East, West, North and South, I have sampled many different Bulgarian regions and it’s now time to share my adventures and discoveries!

-It is both the capital and the biggest city of Bulgaria with 1.26 millions inhabitants.
+Sofia (София): both the capital and the biggest city of Bulgaria with 1.26 million inhabitants.
 Heart of the province of the same name, Sofia nests at the base of Mount Vitosha (7,510 ft / 2 290 m).

 The Banya Bashi Mosque may seem relatively modest from the outside, and the inside is very simple, in comparison to most churches and synagogues.
 But… the CEILING!
 The intricate paintings decorating the ceiling of this place of worship amazes by its precision, symmetry and overall harmony!

 Don’t worry if you want to visit the mosque and you don’t have a scarf/shawl to cover up your head and shoulders or if you are wearing a skirt/shorts… You can borrow one of their hooded “cloak” and get to visit the mosque anyway.
-Just beware of keeping your hood/scarf on your head as your tilt your head back to admire the breath taking art that spreads across the ceiling of the mosque…
+Just beware of keeping your hood/scarf on your head as you tilt your head back to admire the breathtaking art that spreads across the ceiling of the mosque…

 Also, avoid visits around prayer time on Fridays.
-And don’t forget to leave your shoes in the entrance!
+And don’t forget to leave your shoes at the entrance!

 Sofia: City of Markets